Religion in Honduras: Judaism

 The history of Judaism in Honduras is long-standing.
 It is recorded that the first Jews were Spanish Sephardic Jews who settled in Santa Barbabra and Comayagua, and despite their apparent conversion to Christianity, they were called "crypto-Jews" since they still secretly practiced some customs of Judaism.
 With the liberal reform, Jewish migrants from the Russian Empire arrived, many of them left descendants in Honduras, currently there are synagogues in Tegucigalpa, San Pedro Sula, and in Comayagua, the largest branch being Orthodox Judaism.

 Islam

 The statistics for Muslims in Honduras estimate population of 11,000 people, representing 0.1 percent of the population of Honduras.
 Islam comes to Honduras thanks to the migration of Arabs to the country, although the majority of migrants from Palestine or Lebanon were Catholic or Orthodox Christians, some were Muslims, they settled in the main cities of Honduras where they formed their communities.

 Baháʼísm

-The Bahai faith in Honduras arrived in the mid-19th century, with Persian migrants escaping from the Pahlavi Iran and then with their flight after the Islamic revolution.
+The Baháʼí Faith in Honduras arrived in the mid-19th century, with Persian migrants escaping from the Pahlavi Iran and then with their flight after the Islamic revolution.
 They currently have communities in many Honduran departments.